UX Research · Usability Testing · Redesign

 Consolidated checkout

 The original 4-step checkout is consolidated into a single confirmation screen.
-The saved payment method (GPay UPI) is shown by default — no re-entry needed.
+The saved payment method (GPay UPI) is shown by default with no re-entry needed.
 An inline edit button lets users correct passenger count without going back.

 05 QR Ticket